 Silkies are also very hairy but the distribution differs and is more ‘compact’.
 The Peruvian guinea pig has tuffs across the crown that develop into fringes, and the hair is generally longer.

-The Peruvian guinea pig should be groomed daily – as the hair grows outward in a uniform fashion it can be hard to tell where the guinea pig starts and ends!
+The Peruvian guinea pig should be groomed daily – as their long coats grows outward in a uniform fashion it can be hard to tell where the guinea pig starts and ends!